data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 ![alt tag](images/Histogram_normalized.png)

-Trial Mode
+Trial Mode:
-if you want to run trial mode, go to getData.py and uncomment line 199 and comment out line 198.
-Then run the follow the running instructions.
+If you want to run the trial mode, go to getData.py and uncomment out line 199 and comment out line 198.
+Then follow the run instructions.